-- increased absence from school, - a change in friendships or relationships with older individuals or groups, - a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries. - Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 5.1 All staff are aware of the associated risks and understand the measures in place to manage these.
-Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance:https://www.gov.uk/government/publications/advice-to-schools-and-colleges-ongangs-and-youth-violence
+- increased absence from school, - a change in friendships or relationships with older individuals or groups, - a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries, - unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs, - being male, - frequently absent or permanently excluded from school, - having experienced child maltreatment, - having been involved in offending, such as theft or robbery. - 6.1 All staff are aware of the associated risks and understand the measures in place to manage these.
+Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance: